-I called the PA for the surgeon and asked them what they thought about trying something like gabapentin for her pain, after I described my patient’s type of pain and thought process.
+I called the PA for the surgeon and asked them what they thought about trying something like gabapentin for her pain after I described my patient’s type of pain and thought process.

 “That’s a really good idea, Kati.
 I’ll write for it and we’ll see if we can get her off the opioids sooner.”

 She wrote for it.
 I gave it.
-It takes a few days to really kick in and once it did, the patient’s pain and discomfort was significantly reduced.
+It takes a few days to really kick in and once it did, the patient’s pain and discomfort were significantly reduced.
 She said to get rid of those other pain meds because they “didn’t do a damn thing,” and to “just give her that nerve pain pill because it’s the only thing that works”.